lualfe/crawler/README.md

 - [Git](https://git-scm.com/downloads)
 - [Insomnia](https://insomnia.rest/)

-1. Enter in the project root and run the application:
+1. Enter in the project root in the terminal and run the command:
 ````
 go run main.go
 ````